jajablinky/Just-Upload-to-Arweave-UI-/README.md

-# Just A Tip
+# Just Upload to Arweave

-A tip protocol on Arweave.
+Simple browser UI for pinning files permanently on Arweave.

 ## Tech Stack